Wed. May 27th, 2026

 Credit: George Ramos

-According to reports, Scott’s delay was triggered by a brief fireworks hiccup during Green Day’s earlier set.
-Even so, every other artist across both Coachella weekends and Stagecoach managed to stay within the rules.
-Only one crossed the line — and only one paid the price.
+Last year, despite technical hiccups and firework delays, every other artist across Coachella and Stagecoach managed to play by the rules.
+Only one crossed the line, and only one paid the price.

 Category: Local Impact